 The desire to own and wear, or give, jewellery for personal adornment is as old as civilisation itself.
-Jewellery making offers a bottomless well of inspiration to create innovative accessories, precious keepsakes, or valued gifts expressing our love, care, and concern for each other.
-Sue Lutkenhouse explains some of the most common techniques.
+Jewellery-making offers a bottomless well of inspiration to create innovative accessories, precious keepsakes, or valued gifts expressing our love, care, and concern for each other.
+Sue Lutkenhouse explains two of the most common techniques.

 Enamelling is the art of melting coloured glass onto a metal surface.
 Enamelling can create a range of effects determined by the base metal surface (usually Copper or Silver), the range of colours and opacity of the ground glass, the layering of colours and the underlying image the artist is trying to reveal or create.
 Enamelling is used in jewellery making, to create two dimensional images on copper plate, or to embellish copper cups and bowls and three dimensional sculptures to great effect.